-Main Takeaways: Moisturizers are broken up into three different categories for the variety of ways in which each function and deliver moisture to the skin.
+Main Takeaways: Ingredients in moisturizers are broken up into three different categories, based on the variety of ways in which each function and deliver moisture to the skin.

-Moisturizing is way more than just another step in your routine.
-It is instead a crucial practice which works to volumize the skin, keep it pliable, and preserve its “bounce”.
+Moisturizing is more than just another step in your routine.
+It is a crucial practice which works to volumize the skin, keep it pliable, and protect your outer layer.
 All of this combined helps to minimize the appearance of wrinkles and fine lines.
-And by giving your skin the hydration it needs, you help balance your skin’s natural oils, ultimately preventing clogged pores, and keeping your skin clean and fresh as a daisy!
+By giving your skin the moisture it needs, you help balance your skin’s natural oils, ultimately preventing clogged pores.

-But ensuring proper moisture levels in the skin is actually way more important for skin health than it is for just its appearance.
+Ensuring proper moisture levels in the skin is actually way more important for skin health than it is for just its appearance.
 Thirsty skin can actually result in redness, flakiness, cracking, and even bumps – all potential signs of damage and systemic irritation.
-And while these symptoms can be common, and even more-so for certain skin types, they are far from safe.
+While these symptoms can be common, and even more-so for certain skin types, they are far from safe.
 Your skin is your body’s largest organ and first line of defense against infection and allergens.
-So, keeping it smooth, strong and free of dryness that can compromise its protective barrier is critical not just for your face, but your whole body.
+Keeping it smooth, strong and free of dryness that can compromise its protective barrier is critical not just for your face, but your whole body.

 Humectant, Emollient, or Occlusive?

 Humectants attract water to the skin.
-Everyone could and should employ humectants when moisturizing because they are perfect for all skin types.
 They tend to be on the lighter side and are absorbed pretty quickly, making them great for moisturizing oily or blemish-prone skin.
-And those with normal to dry skin, who inherently produce less of the natural compounds, like amino acids and hyaluronic acid (which are literally the humectant ingredients in many humectant moisturizers), benefit from their ability to support and replenish proper levels of these “natural moisturizing factors” or NMFs.
+Those with normal to dry skin, who inherently produce less of the natural compounds like amino acids and hyaluronic acid, benefit from their ability to support and replenish proper levels of these “natural moisturizing factors”, or NMFs.

 Emollients moisturize by filling gaps between skin cells with lipids.
 This softens the skin and helps repair any surface damage, providing for a smoother appearance and supporting your protective skin barrier.
-Emollients, which work wonders for normal to dry skin, are often found in thicker formulas like creams.
-Some of the more commonly used emollients tend to be richer ingredients like cocoa butter, colloidal oatmeal, lanolin, and various oils like safflower and sunflower oil (psst… make sure whichever ones you apply to your face are non-comedogenic).
-What’s interesting, however, is that emollients also tend to act as moderate occlusives, which brings us to our last kind of moisturizer!
+Some of the more commonly used emollients tend to be richer ingredients, like cocoa butter, colloidal oatmeal, lanolin, and various oils like safflower and sunflower oil.
+What’s interesting, however, is that emollients also tend to act as moderate occlusives, which brings us to our last kind of moisturizing ingredient…

-Think of occlusives as little suits of armor, protecting against all kinds of nasties - dryness included!
-Occlusives create a barrier on the outermost layer of the skin, defending against moisture-loss and environmental damage (You, there!
-Yes, you; the one deaf to the sounds of bustling city life outside your high-rise.
-Occlusive-up!).
-Occlusives also cleverly coat any other moisturizers you may have applied prior to your occlusive, locking in all of their benefits!
-And realistically, this sort of technique is the way to go, as using occlusives on their own won’t get you nearly as far.
+Think of occlusives as little suits of armor, protecting against all kinds of nasties - dryness included.
+Occlusives create a barrier on the outermost layer of the skin, defending against moisture-loss and environmental damage.
+Occlusives also cleverly coat any other moisturizers you may have applied prior to your occlusive, locking in all of their benefits.
+Just remember that it’s important to include humectant and emollient ingredients, as using occlusives on their own won’t get you nearly as far.

 Things you buy through our links may earn us a commission.